Welcome to BobAnderson.co.uk - My Family History website

 In January 2019, I had an Ancestry DNA test done which gave the following results for my “Ethnicity Estimate”:

 England, Wales and Northwestern Europe (more specifically Southern England): 51%

 Ireland and Scotland (more specifically Central Scotland and Ulster): 38%

 These results are entirely consistent with what I have learned about my family history, with no great surprises.
 A list of people who too have had their DNA tested, and whose results showed a close match to mine, was also provided by Ancestry.com.
 Top of the list was John Crone, the son of Trevor and Quita Crone, who was correctly identified as my first cousin.
 Patricia Fuller, the daughter of Leslie Anderson, was also correctly identified as my second cousin.
 A number of other cousins whom I knew about were also listed.
 All this was very reassuring and gave confidence in the accuracy of DNA testing.
 However, a slight surprise was the naming of Jim Hight, second on the list, as a first or second cousin when my records indicated him to be a second cousin.
 In my subsequent communications with John Crone and Jim Hight, a family scandal that I was completely unaware of came to light.
 Further details of what emerged as a rather sad story are given in the McCauley section of this website (see George Thomas McCauley And His Family).

 An Overview - The Robert John Anderson Pedigree Charts

-The word document and other chart below give an overview of my family history and are good places to start when reviewing my research.
-Single click on the chart below for a clearer view.
+The fan chart and word document below give an overview of my family history and are good places to start when reviewing my research.
+Single click on the fan chart below for a clearer view.
 For detail on the individual branches of my family, use the links in the menu above.